No-cell zone: Masters clings to ban on mobile phones - News 12 Now

 Augusta National is largely on its own when it comes to banning cellphones.
 Golf’s other three major championships now allow fans to carry their devices throughout the tournament.
 Ditto for the PGA Tour and other major tours.

-The British Open, golf’s oldest major, now installs Wi-Fi routers at each hole to make it easier for its fans to stay connected.
+The British Open , golf’s oldest major, began installing Wi-Fi routers at each hole a few years ago to make it easier for fans to stay connected.
 There are specified areas out on the course where people can send texts and make calls.
-Everyone is encouraged to download an app that allows them to keep up with the tournament on their devices with just a few taps.
+Fans are encouraged to download an app that allows them to keep up with the tournament on their devices.

 Even through the tradition-rich Masters has opened up its membership to women and spent tens of millions of dollars to keep up with the times, there’s no sign that the cellphone ban will be lifted anytime soon.